GammaPi/SUES-S2C-Tool/ReadMe.md

 ## What is SUES S2C Tool?

-SUES S2C Tool is a python script that help you to convert course schedule to a universal electronic calendar file(.ics) that can be added and synced through devices across platform without installing any extra software.
+SUES S2C Tool is a python script that helps you to convert course schedule to a universal electronic calendar file(.ics) that can be added and synced through devices across platform without installing any extra software.

 It's a opensource free tool that just works!
 Perfect for managing course schedule~